This post may contain affiliate links. Please read our disclosure policy.

 Chicken and Waffles, made with crispy buttermilk fried chicken and scratch made waffles, is a classic Southern breakfast recipe.

-Chicken and waffles are a perfect combination.
+These are a perfect combination.
 Crispy spicy moist fried chicken on top of a crisp-on-the-outside soft-on-the-inside heavenly waffle, smothered in pure maple syrup.
 Whoever came up with this weird marriage is a hero in my book!

 Why is chicken and waffles a thing?